sboosali/simple-plugins/README.md

 # Limitations

-* no Template Haskell in plug-in
 * no executable profiling

-if you this error message:
+if you see either of these error messages:

     "You can't use Template Haskell with a profiled compiler"

-you must remove any Template Haskell from your plug-in.

-if you see this error message:

     "You can't call hscCompileCoreExpr in a profiled compiler"

-the following command should fix it (run from your plugin's sandbox's directory):
+you have to disable executable profiling, with:

     cabal configure --disable-executable-profiling